VedanshGoenka/VedanshG/README.md

 Personal Website built on the Bootstrap Framework with minimal js.

-Currently a WIP - Github Pages are a dunce
+Currently a WIP - Github Pages are a dunce.